Hidden Tourist Gems in Israel

 - Ralli Museum Caesarea - See magnificent works of art from Latin America and 16th-18th-century paintings depicting scenes from the Bible.

-- Montfort Fortress - This awe-inspiring Crusader fortress looks down from a rock outcrop onto one of Israel’s most picturesque scenic areas.
+- Monfort Fortress - This awe-inspiring Crusader fortress looks down from a rock outcrop onto one of Israel’s most picturesque scenic areas.

 - Templars' Tunnel, Acre - This unbelievable 12th-century structure connects the Knights’ Templar fortress and Acre’s port.
 You can walk through the tunnel that runs beneath Acre’s charming Old City.